-Most developments will predictably have some impact on the transport network around them as a consequence of the construction itself or its subsequent use.
+All but the most modest of developments will predictably have some impact on the highway or transport network around them as a consequence of the construction itself or its subsequent use.
 New developments usually generate additional travel journeys.

-To accommodate this increase in demand, and to provide for a sustainable development the response to a planning consultation may include requirements for general highway infrastructure improvements, supported by a Travel Plan, off-site public transport, and cycling and walking measures.
+To minimise impacts on highway safety, help mitigate this increase in demand, and to provide for a sustainable development the response to a planning consultation may include requirements for general highway infrastructure improvements, and may extend to Travel Plan measures, off-site public transport, and cycling and walking interventions.